Mela User Guide

 Rectifier

-The Rectifier module introduces asymmetric digital distortion to the signal.
+The Rectifier module applies gate clipping, asymmetric gain, and DC offset to the signal.

 Rectify